RoozerXC/AmnesiaMods/README.md

 3. Click on the `bat` (Windows) or `sh` (Linux) file to launch the mod(s)

 # License information
-This repo is licensed under WTFPL.
+Literally everything in here is licensed under WTFPL.
 For more details, please see `LICENSE` ;)